Amanda-m-z/The-backpack-Shop/README.md

 - Created the JSON file for product data and implemented Axios requests to fetch data
 - Developed the product page with a grid layout, including filter and sort buttons (UI only)
-- Built the backend API to serve product data to the frontend
+- Built the JSON file with info
 - Implemented full shopping cart functionality: add, remove, increase, decrease items, and calculate total cost
 - Created homepage sections for popular products and latest arrivals